JustSayonikaDevTeam/JustSayonika/game/README.md

 ### affection.rpy

-This file holds the affection system
+This file holds the affection system.

-### script-topics.rpy
+###  rainclouds.rpy

-This file holds the random and player intiated dialogue.
+This file holds the information/system code related to the mood system.

 ### screens.rpy